dashezup/ezWhisperBot/README.md

 ### Setup

-Create a new `config.ini`, copy-pate the following and replace the values with your own
+Create a new `config.ini`, copy-paste the following and replace the values with your own

 ```